animeshon/docs/docs/ecosystem/introduction.md

 [Oracolo](/docs/search-engine/introduction) provides search capabilities against Databesu's data.
 It will be a powerful entrypoint capable of **text search** as well as **reverse image / video search**.

-Oracolo will expose both `RestAPIs` and `GraphQL` interfaces to allow the direct integration of the search capability of this component by third-party services.
+Oracolo will expose both `REST APIs` and `GraphQL` interfaces to allow the direct integration of the search capability of this component by third-party services.

 #### OAuth 2.0 Layer
 TODO CHRISTIAN